 The Good Soldier - Ford Madox Ford

 Two couples live respectable lives of wealth and idleness in Europe before World War I - but beneath the surface lies infidelity, manipulation, bigotry, madness, and suicide.
 Ford's masterful examination gradually reveals the depths of human passion as the narrator tells 'the saddest story I have ever heard' in a meandering style that slowly reveals the tragedies that overtook five people.
 This edition has the authoritative text (161 pages), critical evaluations, and contemporary reviews, so there is no resource kit.
+Here's Andrew's review at Blogging for a Good Book.

 The Great Man - Kate Christensen